 - lettuce leaves, or spinach

-In medium bowl, combine soy sauce, liquid smoke, and maple syrup and mix well.
+- In a medium bowl, combine soy sauce, liquid smoke, and maple syrup and mix well.

-Add tempeh strips to a fry pan with a little bit of the marinate liquid and cook over medium high heat until crispy on one side.
+- Add tempeh strips to a frying pan with a little bit of the marinade liquid and cook over medium-high heat until crispy on one side.
 Turn and brown on other side.
-Add more of the marinate and cook until caramelized.
+Add more of the marinade and cook until caramelized.
 About 5 minutes each side is a reasonable estimate.
 If baking in the oven, cook at 350 for 20-25 minutes.